meteor/react-tutorial/tutorial/simple-todos/06-filter-tasks.md

 ..
 ```

-You could do both finds in the same `useTracker` and then return an object with both properties but to have a code that is easier to understand code we created two different trackers here.
+You could do both finds in the same `useTracker` and then return an object with both properties but to have a code that is easier to understand, we created two different trackers here.

 Your app should look like this: